Laughing Matters: Introducing Laughing-Face Generation using Diffusion Models: Methodology

 \textbf{Augmentation regularization.} We use a technique originally developed for training GANs with limited data~\cite{karras2020training} and later successfully applied to diffusion models~\cite{ karras2022elucidating}.
 The pipeline incorporates several geometric transformations which are applied to training images prior to adding noise.
 To prevent these augmentations from leaking into the generated images, we supply the augmentation parameters as conditioning input to $D_\theta$.
 During inference, we set these parameters to zero, ensuring only non-augmented images are generated.

 \textbf{Classifier-free guidance (CFG).} This technique, proposed by Ho and Salimans~\cite{ho2022classifier}, enhances the alignment between generated samples and conditional input.
 At inference, the noise vector is computed both with and without the conditional input, and the final noise vector is determined by $wD_\theta(x_t;c, \sigma_t) + (1 - w)D_\theta(x_t;\cdot, \sigma_t)$, where $w > 1$.
+We found that $w=1$ worked best in our case.
 During training, the conditional input is masked with a probability of 0.1, enabling the same model to handle both conditional and unconditional generation.

 \textbf{Longer sequence generation.} Due to computational constraints, we train our model on sequences of 16 consecutive frames randomly sampled from the videos, rather than training on the full videos.
 However, during inference, we can generate arbitrary lengths by autoregressively sampling our model.
 Initially, we generate a video $x_a \sim p_\theta(x)$ and use the last frame of $x_a$ as a condition for $x_b \sim p_\theta(x_b|x_a)$.